AkvilaLauncher/Akvila.Client/README.md

-# Cloning and Setting Up the Gml.Client Project
+# Cloning and Setting Up the Akvila.Client Project

-This guide will help you clone the `Gml.Client` project from GitHub, set up the development environment, and publish the project.
+This guide will help you clone the `Akvila.Client` project from GitHub, set up the development environment, and publish the project.

 ## Prerequisites